Uninstall and install SSD modules in Mac Pro

 WARNING: Make sure all data from the existing SSD has been backed up.
 Once a new SSD pairing operation has started, the data on the existing SSD is not recoverable.

-Note: If you have a Mac Pro rack workstation, see the rack version of Uninstall and install SSD Modules in Mac Pro.
+Note: If you have a Mac Pro rack workstation, see Uninstall and install SSD Modules in Mac Pro in Mac Pro Essentials for Mac Pro (Rack).

 Turn off your Mac Pro by choosing Apple menu > Shut Down.